 Education is well covered with the Charlton P-12 College, Charlton Catholic Primary School, Charlton Pre-School and the North Central Trade Training Centre with caters for the surrounding towns and includes training in hairdressing, automotive, agriculture, hospitality, allied health and IT.
 Another excellent resource is the Driver Education Centre which has fully functional traffics lights, roundabouts and 1.7km of sealed roads.

-A new hospital is currently under construction and due for completion this year and will incorporate an aged care facility and the ambulance service.
+been constructed since the 2011 floods, this facility incorporated an aged care facility and the ambulance service.
 This modern facility will amply service the needs of the community with full time doctors, emergency triage, visiting professionals such as physiotherapists and a helipad.

 Charlton has an enormous range of clubs and venues that cover sports for all ages.
 We are part of the North Central Football League and host junior and senior football, netball and hockey teams for this competition.
 Based at Charlton Park on the west bank of the Avoca River, this facility is also home to the Charlton Harness Racing Club, the Lawn Tennis Club, the Angling Club and a 9 hole winter golf course.
 The Charlton Pony Club is located nearby with a cross country course alongside the river.
 Charlton has an 18 hole winter golf course located 5 km from Charlton.
 Set in a landscape teeming with native flora and fauna, it is a pretty spot for a visit any time of year.
 Charlton also has a croquet club and bowling club which have their own clubrooms and basketball and badminton clubs which are located at the Charlton Stadium situated at the P-12 College.